Historical Articles Pertaining to the US Navy

 1966-07 Navy Relief Society Ladies: A Smart Group

-A RECORD 204 women have completed the Navy Relief Society's most recent training course held at the Naval Postgraduate School in Monterey, Calif.
-This brings the number of qualified workers at the school to 374.
+A record 204 women completed the Navy Relief Society's most recent training course at the Naval Postgraduate School in Monterey, Calif., bringing the number of qualified workers at the school to 374.

 Insignia for US Navy Boatswain's Mate (BM).
 Crossed Anchors; Crowns Down.